 When you combine the building blocks you get the next level of complexity and names that are better known:

 - Glucose + Fructose is the di-saccharide sucrose; the sweet-tasting substance in sugar cane.

 - Glucose + Glucose is the disaccharide maltose, found naturally in fermented grains called malt.

 - Galactose + Glucose is the di-saccharide lactose; naturally occurring in milk.

-There are other combinations which occur in nature or can be synthesized in the laboratory, but these are the most common ones you will encounter.
-Notice how the all end in ‘-ose’?
+There are other combinations that occur in nature or can be synthesized in the laboratory, but these are the most common ones you will encounter.
+Notice how they all end in ‘-ose’?
 This is another clue is you are playing food label detective!
 If it ends in ‘–ose,’ it is a sugar, another Latin throwback.